 U.S. Navy: Russian Warship's 'Unsafe' Move Nearly Caused Collision With Cruiser

-The U.S. Navy says "unsafe and unprofessional" maneuvers by a Russian destroyer nearly caused a collision in the Philippine Sea, when the warship came within 50-100 feet of the USS Chancellorsville, a missile cruiser that was busy recovering a helicopter.
+The U.S. Navy says "unsafe and unprofessional" maneuvers by a Russian destroyer nearly caused a collision in the Philippine Sea, when the warship came within 50 to 100 feet of the USS Chancellorsville, a missile cruiser that was busy recovering a helicopter.
 The U.S. ship had to take drastic action to avoid the Russian craft, the Navy says.

 The U.S. 7th Fleet says the Russian ship, which has been identified as the Admiral Vinogradov anti-submarine destroyer, "maneuvered from behind and to the right of Chancellorsville, accelerated and closed to an unsafe distance."